-How to Move Your WordPress Site to Microsoft Azure: Step by Step Guide
+How to Migrate Your WordPress Website to Azure: Step-by-Step Guide

-We recently looked at Microsoft’s cloud service Azure where we gave an introduction to the service and how to setup a fresh WordPress installation.
-Today we are going to look at how to move an existing WordPress website over to Azure.
-The steps covered will be how to backup your existing WordPress installation, move your site content and WordPress files over to Azure and to setup your permalinks so they are the same.
+We recently looked at Microsoft’s cloud service Azure where we gave an introduction to the service, and how to setup a fresh WordPress installation.
+Today, we are going to will look at how to move an existing WordPress website to the Azure platform.

 In partnership with Microsoft